+Equipment/Facility Requirements:

-Equipment/Facility Requirements: This program is located at Fort Lytton National Park.
+This program is located at Fort Lytton National Park and on-board vessel 'Inspiration'.
 Appropriate hygiene facilities, undercover areas and drinking water are accessible.
-Prior to program client teachers are provided with information detailing what students and adults are required to bring such as drinking water, clothing, sun safety protection and closed-in shoes.
+Prior to program client teachers are provided with information detailing what students and adults are required to bring such as drinking water, clothing, sun safety protection, insect repellent and closed-in shoes.
 Moreton Bay EEC teachers will have access to a first aid kit and mobile phone.